ericaschwa/comp120.spring2016.team2/docs/polling.md

 ## Further plans
 We are beginning to implement a message queue to replace our current design.
 This message queue will act as middleware between our server and frontend, and will take away the necessity of constant polling from the server.
-However, it requires more time to fully incorporate into our code.
+The server will send data of new and edited incidents to the message queue, and the frontend will receive from the other end of the queue.
+However, it requires more time to fully incorporate into our code, as it requires some restructuring.

 ## Memory Caching - Design